-The majority of my time so far as Head of Engineering has been spent looking at the health of the team.
-Team health is a very broad term, as it encompasses more than just “is the team doing okay?”.
+The majority of my time so far as Head of Engineering has been spent looking at the team’s health.
+Team health is a broad term, as it encompasses more than “is the team doing okay?”.
 At a minimum, it means, are people on the team engaged and happy, right through to, are there processes and documentation in place to support them in the day-to-day process of delivering software.

 Managers tend to spend a lot of their time looking at just the output of their team.
 Are we delivering?
 How can we deliver faster?
 How can we write better code? etc. But unless you have your underlying team health in order, this is the wrong thing to be thinking about.